stiamon77/AQST-MS/README.md

 ## **Connection:**

-In the code AQST-MS_v2.ino you only need to change a few fields

-`const char* WIFI_SSID = "1111";`

-Instead of **1111**, enter the name of your WiFi network, please note that ESP32 and ESP8266 operate on a 2.4 hertz network, a 5 hertz network is not suitable for them.
-This is usually not a problem and WiFi routers support two bands at the same time.
-Make sure you are running at 2.4 hertz

-`const char* WIFI_PASSWORD = "2222";`

-Instead of **2222**, enter the password of your WiFi network

-`#define BROKER_ADDR     IPAddress(**192,168,0,10**)`

-Instead of **192,168,0,10** , enter the IP address of your Home Assistant

-`#define BROKER_USERNAME     "mqtt"`

-`#define BROKER_PASSWORD     "mqtt"`
+Download this firmware on your device.

+Connect the device to power and briefly press the button once.
+For ESP32, this can be the BOOT button if you specified TRIGGER_PIN 0 in your sketch.

+After this, the device will create a WiFi network **AQST-MS-.........-CONFIG**.
+From any device (smartphone, tablet, laptop, etc.) connect to this network.
+The device settings menu will automatically open.
+If this does not happen, open your Internet browser and open the page with the address **192.168.4.1**.

+Enter your WiFi network details and the IP address of the Home Assystant server.
+Click save.
+After this, the device will reboot and connect to HA.
+All settings will be saved in the device memory.
+If you need to change them, click the button and repeat the settings.

-If you changed mqtt settings, login and password, change this data in the code.
+If you changed mqtt settings, login and password (mqtt), change this data in the code.
 If not, then this is the default login and password; you do not need to change them.

 If you changed the Led connection port, then change it in the code